-- A. An employee is entitled to up to three (3) days of paid bereavement leave for the death of their family member or household member. - B. The College may require verification of the family member's or household member's death. - C. In addition to paid bereavement leave, sick leave may also be used for the death of a family member per Article 14, Sick Leave.
-The College may also approve the employee's request to use vacation leave, personal holiday, personal leave day, or leave without pay for the purposes of bereavement and in accordance with this Agreement.
+- A. An employee is entitled to up to five (5) days of paid bereavement leave for the death of their family member as defined in Article 14.2. - B. The College may require verification of the family member's death.

-D. A family member is defined as:

-- 1. Child, including biological, adopted, or foster child, stepchild, or child who the parent stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency; - 2.
-Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or person who stood in loco parentis when the employee was a minor child; - 3.
-Spouse; - 4.
-Registered domestic partner as defined by RCW 26.60; - 5.
-Grandparent; - 6.
-Grandchild; or - 7.
-Sibling. - E. A household member is defined as persons who reside in the same home who have reciprocal duties to and do provide financial support for one another.
-This term does not include persons sharing the same house when the living style is primarily that of a dormitory or commune. - F. In the event of the death of an aunt, uncle, niece, nephew, siblings-in-law, first cousin, and corresponding relatives of the employee's spouse or domestic partner, the Employer will approve the employee's accrued paid leave for all deaths up to a total of five (5) days for each calendar year.
+- C. In addition to paid bereavement leave, sick leave may also be used for the death of a family member per Article 14, Sick Leave.
+The College may also approve the employee's request to use compensatory time, vacation leave, personal holiday, personal leave day, or leave without pay for the purposes of bereavement and in accordance with this Agreement. - D. In the event of the death of an aunt, uncle, pibling, niece, nephew, nibling, siblings-in-law, first cousin, and corresponding relatives of the employee's spouse or domestic partner, the Employer will approve the employee's accrued paid leave for all deaths up to a total of five (5) days for each calendar year.
 Additional days may be approved by the College.